-Words of Welcome from Xavier University's Associate Provost for Student Affairs
+Words of Welcome from Xavier University's Associate Provost and Chief Student Affairs Officer

-Excerpts from Dave’s welcome to the Multicultural, Gender and Women’s Center Smooth Transitions Orientation participants.
+Excerpts from Dave’s welcome to the Center for Diversity and Inclusion Smooth Transitions Orientation participants.

 While it was many years ago and many miles from here, I still vividly remember my first day of college.
 I remember moving in, meeting my roommate, and eating at the dining hall with guys I barely knew.

 The day had its awkward social moments and its hard family moments.
 But despite all this, while sitting on the ledge outside my dorm window at the end of the day (please, do not do that here!), I knew I had arrived.

 Let me tell you, you also have arrived.
 You may or may not have a similar realization of this tonight, but in the days and weeks to come you will see that Xavier will open up for you a host of opportunities that will invite you and challenge you to become your very best selves.